-Although they could've been college sweethearts since they both went to Baylor University, Chip and Joanna Gaines didn't meet while in school.
-How they met is actually more interesting.
-Chip brought his car for service at Joanna's father's auto shop.
-Her picture was hanging on the wall behind the service counter and Chip couldn't ignore her beautiful face.
-Soon he saw her doing local TV commercials for her father's Waco, Texas business and Chip Gaines was smitten.
+Before Chip and Joanna Gaines renovated houses for millions of tv viewers, owned a television streaming service, started a lifestyle magazine, or ran a Texas real estate agency, the Waco couple's journey started with a car that needed to be fixed, specifically in Joanna's father's Firestone auto shop.
+Joanna's picture was hanging on the wall behind the service counter and Chip couldn't ignore her beautiful face as he paid for his car repair.
+Soon he saw her doing local TV commercials for her father's business and Chip Gaines was smitten.

 In 2001, fate finally smiled upon Chip and he ran into Joanna in person.
-He swept her off her feet by blurting out "Hey, you're the girl from the commercials!!"
+He swept her off her feet by blurting out "Hey, you're the girl from the commercials!!", according to Country Living.
 Smooth, Chip.
 Real smooth.

-In addition to running Magnolia Homes and Magnolia Real Estate, their empire includes a line called Hearth & Hand at Target that produces over 300 items that has everything you need to put that Magnolia style in your own home.
+The show was an instant success and the Gaines quickly went to work on building their brand.
+In addition to running Magnolia Homes and Magnolia Real Estate, their empire includes a line called Hearth & Hand at Target that produces over 300 items as well as three vacation rentals in Waco, Texas, which range from $347 a night to $1020.

 Between the two of them, Chip and Joanna have written and released eight books.
 Chip wrote "No Pain, No Gaines" and "Capital Gaines: The Smart Stuff I Learned by Doing Dumb Stuff".
 Together, they wrote "The Magnolia Story".